HicResearch/TREEHOOSE/doc/deployment/Step5-AddProjectBudgetControls.md

 - [ ] Go to Service: [AWS Service Catalog](https://eu-west-2.console.aws.amazon.com/servicecatalog/home?region=eu-west-2#/home)
 - [ ] Select the [*Portfolios*](https://eu-west-2.console.aws.amazon.com/servicecatalog/home?region=eu-west-2#portfolios?activeTab=localAdminPortfolios) menu option on the left side and click on the local portfolio created during SWB deployment (e.g. treprod-ldn-pj1)
-- [ ] Extract just the ID from *prod-ID* from the products list which should contain 4 default SWB products.
-These numbers are required in Step 5C
+- [ ] Extract just the ID from *prod-ID* from the list which should contain 4 default SWB products.
+These ID strings are required in Step 5C

 For guidance identifying the products, please refer to the image below.